Icy-Monster/Screen-Sharing-in-Roblox/README.md

   ```
   This will run the python file, this part will send the Roblox server your screen

-  5. Open up Screen.rbxl, and modify the IP:Port if you changed it in the settings, go play test it and it should hopefully work.
+  5. Open up Screen.rbxl, and modify the HTTPAdress variable in the ServerScriptService script, so that it fits the correct IP that it will connect to.
+(The default setting is for the local host, if you don't want to modify the ip then you can leave this variable alone)

   6. Bit of a heads up: if you are using this in a Roblox server, you will need to port forward or use a service such as PlayIt.gg and then change the HTTPAdress variable in the     .rbxl file